 |Fight or flight response||Logical and pondered reactions to threats|

 System 1 is more easily prone to biases.
-Most common and relevant cognitive biases in agile decision systems are:
+The most common and relevant cognitive biases in agile decision systems are:

 - Anchoring, when we rely exclusively on a self-selected subset of data